Worried that your child isn’t saying many words? Learn how to help your toddler talk with simple and effective activities.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 As tempting as it is to test or correct your toddler, don’t.
-Neither will help him speak and can even discourage him from making progress.
+Neither will help her speak and can even discourage her from making progress.

-For instance, don’t go through items in your home testing to see how well he can say them.
-You’ll stress yourself out more if he can’t come up with the words or mistakes them for another (trust me, I know).
+For instance, don’t go through items in your home testing to see how well she can say them.
+You’ll stress yourself out more if she can’t come up with the words or mistakes them for another (trust me, I know).

-And if he does make a mistake, don’t correct him.
+And if she does make a mistake, don’t correct her all the time.
 In his book, Learning All the Time, John Holt writes:

 “When children first learn to talk, they will often use the name of one object to refer to a whole class of similar objects.
 In other words, when a toddler refers to every animal as a ‘dog,’ she isn’t indicating that she doesn’t know the difference.

 “If a distinguished person from a foreign country were visiting you, you would not correct every mistake he made in English, however much he might want to learn the language, because it would be rude.
 We do not think of rudeness or courtesy as being applicable to our dealings with very little children.
 But they are.”

 Your toddler calling the cat a “dog” is an accomplishment on its own.
 She has somehow figured out that four-legged animals look similar and has categorized them under a word she can say—”dog.”
 Don’t discount the progress she has made because she’s only using one word for all four-legged animals.